osmberlin/mapillary-missing-streets/README.md

   ```
 - Unfortunatelly the API fetching part is a bit more complex.
 The [Mapillary API](https://www.mapillary.com/developer/api-documentation) returns max 2,000 images.
 To handle this, we first split our `inputBbox` in squares and then make those squares smaller until we get a result set below 2,000 images.
 Then we need to handle random API errors by retrying only the failed squares.

+### Retry

+When fetching Mapillary API data fails, we log those issues in `./mapillary/apiErrorLog.jsonl`.
+Use `npm run mapillary:update` to only retry the failed areas.

+### Update

+When we fetch data, we store the run in `./mapillary/data/runLog.jsonl` (`inputBbox` and dates).
+Use `npm run mapillary:update` to add the newest images to this list.

+For a given `inputBbox`, we take the date of the latest pictures.
+We set the new `picturesNewerThanDate` date to 14 days prior to this date to be sure to get all new images (considering processing time).
+Afterwards we merge the api responses and dedupliate the result.

 ## Development

 This project was created using [Bun](https://bun.sh).